godotengine/godot-docs/tutorials/scripting/cpp/gdextension_cpp_example.rst

     ``compile_commands.json`` file in your gdextension_cpp_example directory.
 Some language servers need this file to provide include path information and completion recommendations.
 To do this, ensure your current directory is ``gdextension_cpp_example`` and no longer ``/godot-cpp``.
-    You will also need to copy the example SConstruct file into the gdextension_cpp_example project root folder..
+    You will also need to copy the example SConstruct file into the gdextension_cpp_example project root folder.
     Download :download:`the SConstruct file we prepared <files/cpp_example/SConstruct>`.

     In the project's root folder run the following command to generate the ``compile_commands.json``: